-Power Gear/Valid - Air or Air/Hyd Leveling:
+Power Gear Control -Power Gear/Valid - Air or Air/Hyd Leveling:

-The touch panel, computer controlled, four-point air leveling system controls air-leveling operations.
+The touch panel, computer controlled, fourpoint air leveling system controls air-leveling operations.
 The ignition must be ON in order for the leveling system to function.

-Air leveling will NOT operate unless ignition is ON.
+NOTE: Air leveling will NOT operate unless the ignition is ON.

-Power Gear Hydraulic Level (Optional)
+Power Gear/Valid Air/ Hydraulic Level (Optional) 020307d